 If your organization was hesitant about telepsychiatry at first – you’re not alone.
 Upfront, we often hear organizations say they’re concerned their patients won’t like the platform.
 However, after working with Iris, this concern is quickly eliminated.
 Technology is now a significant part of our daily lives, and patients are typically comfortable using telehealth for mental health care.

 Additionally, telepsychiatry providers integrate well into organizations and create valuable relationships with the on-site teams and patients.
-Due to this extra help and seamless integration, the desire for virtual care typically increases.
+Due to this extra help and seamless integration, the desire for virtual visits and care typically increases.
 If this experience resonates with your organization, growing your telepsychiatry program can help lead to happier patients and better outcomes.

 4. You need a specialized provider